 The Rocky Mountain Qualifier Series (RQS) Freestyle program was created to give athletes an opportunity for a realistic competition experience in an age-appropriate scenario.
 The purpose of RQS is to allow athletes to continue developing their skills from the Rocky Mountain Development (Devo) Series and prepare themselves for the more competitive nature of the Competitive (Comp) Series.
 Since RQS is the middle program between the Devo and Comp Series, it will help athletes prepare for the next level with the implementation of a 2-jump, timed competition.
 Previously, athletes moved from 1-jump, non-timed Devo competitions to 2-jump, timed Competitive competitions as they got older.
 Now, RQS will be the stepping-stone between the two series, allowing for the ultimate, most realistic competition experience.
 Finally, RQS will allow these athletes to continue working on teamwork and sportsmanship attitudes, and meet other athletes who enjoy freestyle skiing.

 The RQS program is for skiers aged 11 and older (as of December 31 of the competition season) that are not competing in the Rocky Mountain Competitive Series program or the Development Series program.
-The RQS program features a few (three to five ) mogul competitions and may include additional events in dual moguls.
+The RQS program features a few (three to six ) mogul competitions and may include additional events in dual moguls.
 Competitions are hosted at participating resorts around Colorado.